 I approximate that this set up for a complete school year would cost me 250 pencils.
 Last year, I made requests during open house, back to school night, parent teacher conferences, and at the beginning of second semester to cut down my cost ( I received over 200 pencils).
 I believe, this pencil system is totally manageable and definitely worth the out of pocket cost (if any).

 How do you eliminate the pencil problem in your classroom?
 Please share with me in the comments below.
-Until next time – a latte of blessings & sparkles,
+Until next time – a latte of sparkles & giggles,